Sweden during World War II: Occupation of Denmark and Norway

 On 9 April 1940, Germany launched Operation Weserübung, an operation with the objective of simultaneously occupying Denmark and Norway, and to stage a coup d'état in Norway.

 This move had several far-reaching consequences for Sweden.
 Sweden was in effect cut off from trade with the western world and therefore more dependent on German goodwill, ultimately leading to permittenttrafik.
 But it also lessened the immediate risk that Sweden would become a theater of war between the Axis and the Allies.

 When Germany invaded both Denmark and Norway on 9 April 1940, the 100,000 Swedish soldiers who had been deployed along the Finnish border in northern Sweden were in the process of being demobilized, owing to the end of the Winter War there.
-Before the outbreak of hostilities, Sweden had had no plans for defending Norway or any defense strategy against a German invasion from the direction of Norway.
+Before the outbreak of hostilities, Sweden had had no plans for defending Norway or any defence strategy against a German invasion from the direction of Norway.
 Moreover, an agreement from the dissolution of the union between Norway and Sweden in 1905 stated that no fortification was allowed along this border.
 One of Germany's demands on Sweden, as Germany's invasion progressed, was that Sweden was not to mobilize.
 However, Sweden re-organized its system of mobilization to allow for personal order by letter to be made possible as an alternative to official proclamation, so that 320,000 men were able to be raised in a few weeks.
 This was called "The Organization" and was barely different from a full mobilization when completed.
 Sweden also started to build fortifications at the Norwegian border and along the coast of Scania.